 Most well-known AI models for language are designed for either long, carefully edited texts like news articles, or for short, spontaneous speech like a Tweet or chatbot conversation.
 In our experience, none of these well-known models work on phone calls, which are both long and spontaneous.
 Since analyzing phone calls differs so starkly from the rest of the research community, we did our own research and development to develop our conversational AI algorithms.

-How Does Invoca’s AI-Powered Conversational Analytics Work?
+How Does Invoca’s AI-Powered Conversational Analytics Software Work?

-Invoca’s conversational analytics platform is designed to help marketers get a new view into conversation data from high-intent consumers — such as purchases made or promotion inquiries.
+Invoca’s conversational analytics tool is designed to help marketers get a new view into conversation data from high-intent consumers — such as purchases made or promotion inquiries.
 Marketers can quickly gain new insights and get attribution from phone calls and take action on them in real time.
 It is used to drive more revenue-generating calls, boost conversion rates, and optimize the buying experience.
 Signal AI conversational analytics is most frequently used to:

 - Optimize Ad Spend: Automatically adjust keyword bidding strategies and suppress ads in systems like Google Ads and Search Ads 360 for callers who convert over the phone